Ted Strickland: Climate change

 As Governor of Ohio, Ted Strickland worked to pass renewable energy legislation he says "helped address the issue of climate change."
 In 2013, he said "the debate on whether climate change exists is over. … The debate now must be focused on how climate change is affecting our communities."
 In 2015, he said "I believe climate change is a problem; we've got to transition."

 2016 U.S. Senate election

 On February 25, 2015, Strickland announced his intention to run for the United States Senate against incumbent Republican Rob Portman.
-On March 31, 2015, former President Bill Clinton endorsed Strickland.
+On March 31, 2015, former president Bill Clinton endorsed Strickland.
 In September 2016, Strickland's campaign was reported to be increasingly faltering.
 With poor poll results against Portman, at least two major political action committees withdrew millions of dollars in funding for advertising for Strickland, choosing instead to focus on other major Senate races in which advertising was considered more likely to make a difference.

-Strickland lost the 2016 general election by a large margin to Portman, 58%–37%.
+Strickland lost the 2016 general election to Portman, by 1,121,659.